wp-plugins/custom-menu-wizard/readme.txt

         The dropdown list will present a "Current Item" option (default), a "Current Root Item" (v1.1.0) and "Current Parent Item" (v1.1.0) option, followed by all the available items from the menu chosen in `Select Menu`.
         The widget will output the *children* of the selected item, always assuming that they lie within the bounds of any other parameters set.

-        "Current Item" is the menu item that WordPress recognises as being currently on display;
+        * "Current Item" is the menu item that WordPress recognises as being currently on display (current menu item)

-        "Current Parent Item" (v1.1.0) is the *immediate* ancestor (within `Select Menu`) of that same menu item;
+        * "Current Parent Item" (v1.1.0) is the *immediate* ancestor (within `Select Menu`) of the current menu item

-        and "Current Root Item" (v1.1.0) is the *ultimate* ancestor (within `Select Menu`) of that same menu item.
+        * "Current Root Item" (v1.1.0) is the *ultimate* ancestor (within `Select Menu`) of the current menu item.

-        Obviously, if the menu item currently on display (as determined by WordPress) does not appear in the `Select Menu` then there is going to be no output for any of these options.
+        Obviously, if the current menu item (as determined by WordPress) does not appear in the `Select Menu` then there is going to be no output for any of these options.

         If you change `Select Menu`, the options presented in this dropdown will change accordingly and the selected option will revert to the default.

-    * **Fallback to Current Item** *(checkbox)* as of v1.1.0

-        This option is only applicable when `Children of` is set to either "Current Root Item" or "Current Parent Item".
-If enabled, it provides a fallback of effectively switching the filter to "Current Item" **if, and only if**, the current menu item
-        (as determined by WordPress) is at Level 1 (top level) of the selected menu.
-For example, say you were to set `Children of` to "Current Parent Item", with `Starting Level` at "1" and `For Depth` at "unlimited" : if the current menu item was found at level 1 (root level of the menu) then ordinarily there would be no output because the current item has no parent!
-If you were to enable `Fallback to Current Item` then you
-        *would* have some output - the entire branch below the current item.

-    * **Include Parent...** *(checkbox)* as of v1.1.0

-        This option extends the `Fallback to Current Item` option (above).
-If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
-Note that if the **Output** options are already set to include the parent item (with or without siblings), this option has absolutely no effect.

-    * **& its Siblings** *(checkbox)* as of v1.1.0

-        This option extends the `Fallback to Current Item` option (above).
-If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
-Note that if the equivalent **Output** option is already enabled, this option has absolutely no effect.

     * **Starting Level** *(select, default: "1")*